The F18A Video Enhancement Board

 Yep!
-The F18A will display 80 columns in programs like the Multiplan, BOOT, 4A/DOS, the Tursi modified BA-Writer and many more.
-With the sheer number of F18A's out in the wild, it's had become the de-facto standard.
+The F18A displays 80 columns in programs like the Multiplan, BOOT, 4A/DOS, Force Command and the Tursi modified BA-Writer and many more.
+With the sheer number of F18A's out in the wild, it had become the de-facto standard.
 I'm hoping more stuff becomes available for it's replacement in the coming years.

 Here are a few screenshots taken from my system....